EdinburghUniversityTheatreCompany/Constitution/ProductionGuidelines.md

 * Help recording a timelapse of your get in
 * To see old recordings or timelapses

-Archives may also get in contact with you about photos of your show or left over marketing material, to preserve it for the future.
+Archives will also get in contact with you about photos of your show or left over marketing material, to preserve it for the future.

 ## 8. Contact us